ethannicholas/panda-old/docs/statements.md

 `break` with a label can be used to break out of multiple nested loops:

-    outer: for x := 0 to width - 1
+    outer: for x in 0 .. width
-        for y := 0 to height - 1 {
+        for y in 0 .. height {
             processCell(x , y)
             if !isValid()
                 break outer